frontenddogma/css-optimization-basics/manuscript/operation.md

   - [Purgecss](https://www.purgecss.com/) package
   - [rm-unused-css](https://www.npmjs.com/package/rm-unused-css) package

-The Unused CSS crawler goes furthest where we want to go, telling us with considerable certainty what’s used and what’s not.
+The Unused CSS crawler has the most to offer, telling us with considerable certainty what’s used and what’s not.
 (It has become one of my favorite tools for CSS rule hygiene optimization.)

 I> Images have always been a matter of optimization on the Web.
 At first they hadn’t been recognized as something to optimize for and rather, as the infamous “spacer GIFs,” served the widespread deterioration of websites by being used endlessly to build entire layouts in conjunction with layout tables.
 But then our attention was on
 I>